Notice: Trying to access array offset on value of type bool in /home/tedxbradford.com/public_html/wp-content/themes/ted/functions.php on line 469

 Her practice and research are concerned with how architecture and architectural thinking can facilitate local communities to co-make good places and to mitigate, adapt and become more resilient to the challenges ahead.
 She has received three Innovate UK research grants to develop MassBespoke off-site construction system suitable for distributed fabrication.
-She is currently the recipient of Royal Commission 1851 Fellowship to develop business model for Build InCommon- community based factories for socially useful production.
+She is currently the recipient of Royal Commission 1851 Fellowship to develop business model for Build InCommon- community based factories for socially useful production which pays employees with an amazing free check stub generator.

 She is the author of How to be a Happy Architect in which she challenges the architectural establishment to be more in tune with the needs of society and a co-editor of Architecture and Resilience – Interdisciplinary dialogues due to by published in December 2018